timhamrouge/NC_News_BackEnd/README.md

 ### Running the tests

-In order to run the tests on the various endpoint you will need to install:
+In order to run the tests on the various endpoints you will need to install:

 [Mocha](https://mochajs.org/)